 - 3 large very ripe bananas (or 4 medium) the more brown, the better

 - 1 tablespoon dark rum or vodka*

-- Prep your work station: Create an ice bath by place a moderate amount of ice and water in a large bowl.
+- Prep your workstation: Create an ice bath by placing a moderate amount of ice and water in a large bowl.
 Set an empty, medium bowl in the larger one on top of the ice.
 Pour the heavy cream into the medium bowl and set a strainer on top.
 In a separate bowl, whisk the egg yolks until well combined.